Scholars for Medicine

-- Essay within our Common Application Writing Supplement written on the topic: "What aspects about medicine intrigue you?
+- Essay uploaded in your admissions portal written on the topic: "What aspects about medicine intrigue you?
 Describe how these aspects influence your life."

-- Complete application for admission to Stony Brook University as a freshman for the fall semester , submitting all supporting documentation, including high school transcript, SAT/ACT scores, two Teacher Evaluations, and the Supplemental Application (including essays) by January 15.
+- Complete application for admission to Stony Brook University as a freshman for the fall semester, submitting all supporting documentation, including high school transcript, SAT/ACT scores, two Teacher Evaluations, and the supplemental essays by February 1.